Last year, Forbes ranked France as being one of the top ten retirement destinations.

 It takes some time to be accepted into the French healthcare system.
 Photo by Tima Miroshnichenko.

-Unfortunately, getting accepted into the healthcare system takes time.
+France’s healthcare system is one of the world’s best, but accessing it takes time.
 During your first year, you’ll need your own private health insurance.
 This is called “global” or “expat” insurance.
-Here is a comprehensive list of top insurance companies for expats:
+Popular options include:

 It’s important to have some knowledge of the local language before making the move to another country, and online classes are a great way to learn before you come.
 Photo by Kampus Production.